 How the app/site looks has a huge impact on whether people actually use it.
 And whether they bother to read the creative copywriting you’ve worked so hard on.
 So, engage with the process.
 Feed-in, offer an opinion.
 Make sure that what’s on-screen feels right for the product, the user and what you’re all trying to achieve.

 Ask the front-end designer to put your copy on the screen.
 You’ll be amazed at how different it can look and how little space you have.
 The earlier you can do this the better.
 Plus, if co-developers can view the copy in situ it’s easier for them to sign it off or offer useful suggestions.

 9. Communicate; NOW

-If your freelance writing is going to take longer than expected, let the team know early (there will be ample opportunities at progress meetings).
-Agile projects rely on everyone being honest – it’s fine to change direction, to need longer or want more information, but tell everyone immediately, so they can respond appropriately.
+If what you’re writing is going to take longer than expected, let the team know early (there will be ample opportunities at progress meetings).
+Agile projects rely on everyone being honest.
+It’s fine to change direction, to need longer or want more information.
+But tell everyone immediately, so they can respond appropriately.

 10. There go the goalposts

-Let’s face it; clients have a habit of changing their minds and making surprising decisions.
-And that’s true here as everywhere.
-When the goal posts shift, your job as a professional writer is to be crystal clear about how the change will impact your project objectives, especially in terms of time and hitting deadlines.
+Let’s face it, projects have a way of shifting and morphing in unexpected ways.
+When the goalposts shift, your job as a professional writer is to be crystal clear about any impact on your project objectives, so everyone else can adjust with you.